 2004: Mr. Hugh Herman, Chairman of Investec Bank, which provided the seed money to establish RIBS, was awarded an Honorary PhD by Rhodes University.
 This award was motivated by RIBS.

-2007: RIBS was ranked 80th in the world in the “Beyond Grey Pinstripes” survey, which aims to measure how well an MBA programme equips students to guide a company through the complex relationship of business and society, where issues relating to the environment or the well-being of a community can impact a company’s performance and reputation.
+2007: RIBS was ranked 80th in the world in the "Beyond Grey Pinstripes" survey, which aimed to measure how well an MBA programme equips students to guide a company through the complex relationship of business and society, where issues relating to the environment or the well-being of a community can impact a company’s performance and reputation.

 RIBS ranked second in the excellence category by Eduniversal Business Schools of South African Business Schools and 6th overall after the so-called ‘Big Five’ (UCT’s GSB, Gordon Institute of Business Science, Stellenbosch, UNISA and Wits).